 Executives, content marketers, project managers, product marketing managers, project managers, engineers, programmers, and subject matter experts all feel at ease working with me to meet tight deadlines.
-Leveraging my skills as a technical writer, marketing person, content creator, and user experience (UX) advocate, at different times I’m a substantive editor, line editor, author, copywriter, ghostwriter, proofreader, and graphic layout artist, business analyst—and sometime trainer/speaker.
+Leveraging my skills as a technical writer, marketing person, content creator, and user experience (UX) advocate, at different times I’m a substantive editor, line editor, author, copywriter, ghostwriter, proofreader, graphic layout artist, business analyst—and sometime trainer/speaker.

-Pulling equally from both left and right hemispheres, for you and your organization I’m able to create, edit, lay out, and proofread all types of documents, manuals, marketing collateral, and web content for audiences ranging from physicians to engineers, CTOs to CIOs, developers to operators, and end users across many B2B
+Pulling equally from both left and right hemispheres, for you and your organization I’m able to create, copy edit, lay out, and proofread all types of documents, manuals, marketing collateral, and web content for audiences ranging from physicians to engineers, CTOs to CIOs, developers to operators, and end users across many B2B/B2C realms.